 In an effort to enhance this unity even further, Dickens has also chosen to make use of alteration in the first words of many of the lines.
 For example, in the fourth and fifth stanzas, almost all of the lines begin with a word starting with “t.”

 The poem begins with the speaker stating that a period of terrible seas caused a ship to wreck on some uncharted land.
 There were a number of survivors and one in particular, a child, was to become the main subject of The Song of the Wreck.

 One of the seamen takes a liking to the boy and makes sure he is never alone.
 Eventually, this man dies and entrusts the child to another.
 They carry on in this way for a time, before, sick, tired, and starving, the men consider leaving the child behind.
 By the time morning comes and they must make a decision, God has taken the child’s life.

 Analysis of The Song of the Wreck

 Upon the black rocks wild,

 They found one helpless child.

-In the first stanza of the poem the speaker begins by describing the setting in which the bulk of the narrative will be playing out.
+In the first stanza of The Song of the Wreck, the speaker begins by describing the setting in which the bulk of the narrative will be playing out.
 If one does not consider the title before reading this piece, there will be a certain amount of uncertainty concerning where exactly this poem is taking place.
-That is, until the speaker gets to end of the first stanza and the nature of the accident and the wreck of the ship has become clear.
+That is until the speaker gets to the end of the first stanza and the nature of the accident and the wreck of the ship has become clear.